The NANOGrav 12.5-year Data Set: Bayesian Limits on Gravitational Waves from Individual Supermassive Black Hole Binaries: Methods

 where $\iota$ is the inclination angle of the SMBHB, $d_L$ is the luminosity distance to the source, $\omega(t)$ and $\Phi(t)$ are the time-dependent angular orbital frequency and phase, respectively, and $\mathcal{M} \equiv\left(m_{1} m_{2}\right)^{3 / 5} /\left(m_{1}+m_{2}\right)^{1 / 5}$ is a combination of the two black hole masses known as the chirp mass.
 Again, note that the forms of these signals have been reorganized compared to those used in \citet{11yrCW}; due to the rotated frame of the antenna pattern functions now in use, they are equivalent.
 The variables $\mathcal{M}$ and $\omega$ refer to the redshifted values of these quantities, which relate to the rest-frame versions $\mathcal{M}_r$ and $\omega_r$ as

-However, PTAs are currently only sensitive to individual SMBHBs in the local universe where $(1+z)\sim 1$.
+However, PTAs are currently thought to be sensitive only to individual SMBHBs in the local universe where $(1+z)\sim 1$.

 For a CW, the initial orbital angular $\omega_0$ frequency is related to the GW frequency by $\omega_0 = \pi f_{\rm GW}$, where $\omega_0 = \omega(t_0)$.
-For this search, we define the reference time $t_0$ as MJD 57933 (2017 June 29), the last observation date for the 12.5-year data set.
+For this search, we define the reference time $t_0$ as MJD 57933 (2017 June 29), \revtwo{the date of the last observation} for the 12.5-year data set.
 The time-dependent orbital phase and frequency of the binary are given by

 where $\Phi_0$ refers to the initial orbital phase \citep{5yrCW}.
 To account for the evolution of high chirp mass binaries over our observations, rather than assuming that there is no frequency evolution, we use the full expression for $\omega(t)$ as in \citet{11yrCW}.